Single-layer materials: B: borophene

 different borophene structures were experimentally confirmed in 2015.
+First-principle calculations predict that a bilayer Kagome-phase borophene is an anisotropic superconductor with strong electron-phonon coupling and a critical temperature on the order of 17-35K.

 Ge: germanene

 Germanene is a two-dimensional allotrope of germanium with a buckled honeycomb structure.

 Experimentally synthesized germanene exhibits a honeycomb structure.

 This honeycomb structure consists of two hexagonal sub-lattices that are vertically displaced by 0.2 A from each other.
+Experiments have demonstrated that germanene's quantum spin Hall edge states persist at room temperature and can be switched off by electrical field, indicating a robust and highly tunable topological phase.

 Si: silicene

 STM image of the first (4×4) and second layers (√3×√3-β) of silicene grown on a thin silver film.
 Image size 16×16 nm.

 Silicene is a two-dimensional allotrope of silicon, with a hexagonal honeycomb structure similar to that of graphene.
 Its growth is scaffolded by a pervasive Si/Ag(111) surface alloy beneath the two-dimensional layer.
+By fabricating silicene between a 2D tin buffer layer, an encapsulated silicene sheet with stability under air is achieved.

 Sn: stanene

 Lattice image of stanene flake, with the middle inset showing a large-area electron micrograph of the sample.
 The right inset is an electron diffraction pattern confirming the hexagonal structure.

 Stanene is a predicted topological insulator that may display dissipationless currents at its edges near room temperature.
 It is composed of tin atoms arranged in a single layer, in a manner similar to graphene.
 Its buckled structure leads to high reactivity against common air pollutants such as NO_{x} and CO_{x} and it is able to trap and dissociate them at low temperature.

 A structure determination of stanene using low energy electron diffraction has shown ultra-flat stanene on a Cu(111) surface.